joshmeranda/undo/undos/README.md

 Argument patterns are the basic building blocks of any command pattern.
 Almost all except the most simple command patterns will need at least a few argument patterns in order to completely describe the functionality the command provides.
 Any argument pattern can be broken down into a few parts:
- - Argument names (ex -v, --verbose)
+ - Argument names (eg -v, --verbose)
  - [Identifier](#identifier)
  - [Quantifier](#quantifier)
  - [Delimiter](#delimiter)